Asbestos is not banned, but it is heavily regulated by state and federal laws.

 Comprehensive Environmental Response, Compensation and Liability Act (CERCLA)

 CERCLA gives the EPA authority to require sites contaminated with hazardous materials or waste be cleaned up.
-These sites have been dubbed “Superfund” sites based on name of the program established to oversee their cleanup.
+These sites have been dubbed “Superfund” sites based on the name of the program established to oversee their cleanup.
 Several Superfund sites have been established to clean up asbestos contamination, including sites in Libby, Montana; the naval air station in Pensacola, Florida; Ambler, Pennsylvania; Fike Chemical in West Virginia; a dry dock shipyard in Tacoma, Washington; and George Air Force Base in Victorville, California.

 School-Related Asbestos Laws

 Over the years, Congress has passed several pieces of legislation that apply to asbestos in schools.
-One of these, the Asbestos Hazard Emergency Response Act (AHERA) required school administrators to inspect school buildings for asbestos-containing materials and to use accredited asbestos specialists when expanding, renovating, or demolishing schools.
+One of these, the Asbestos Hazard Emergency Response Act (AHERA) required school administrators to inspect school buildings for asbestos-containing materials and to use accredited asbestos specialists when expanding, renovating or demolishing schools.
 In 1984, the Asbestos School Hazard Abatement Act provided $600 million to help schools comply with AHERA; however, that amount was not nearly enough, and additional money was authorized in a reauthorization of the act in 1990.

 Asbestos Information Act (AIA)